miracle-42/demo.futureforms/doc/devrel.md

 ## Hotfix

-If a bug is dicovered in a previous release a new hotfix/patch has to be made for this.
+If a bug is dicovered in a previous release a new hotfix has to be made for this.

 A hotfix can be relevant for:
+* Only latest release
 * Only one release
-* All branches
+* All releases

 Steps for a hotfix:

-* Create a new branch with this hotfix say `hotfix-vv0.7.1' and checkout
+* Create a new branch with this hotfix say `hotfix-v0.7.1' and checkout
 * Edit the files to be fixed
 * Add files, commit and push so another team members can verify the patch
-* When the hotfix is tested it will be released with a tag say `vvv0.7.1`.
+* When the hotfix is tested it will be released with a tag say `v0.7.1`.
 * Optional: If this hotfix applies to other releases, `main` and `dev` it should be merged in to these branches
 * When all branches are updated the hotfix is deleted

-    git pull
+To start a hotfix from the latest release.

+    git flow hotfix start v0.7.1

+If the hotfix applies to an old version it must be specified.

-    git checkout -b hotfix-vv0.7.1 v0.7.0
+    git flow hotfix start v0.7.1 v0.7.0

-    # Apply hotfix to files
+Change files and add them.

     git add <files>
-    git commit <files>
+    git commit

+If the team should review the hotfix it has to be published.

-    git push
+    git flow hotfix publish

     # wait for review and testing
-    git checkout v0.7.0
-    git merge --no-ff hotfix-vv0.7.1
-    git tag -a vvv0.7.1
-    git push

-If the hotfix apply to `main` and `dev` it should be merged in.

-    git pull
-    git checkout dev
-    git merge --no-ff hotfix-vv0.7.1
-    git push

-Now the hotfix is apllied to all relevant branches and can be deleted.

-    git branch -d hotfix-vv0.7.1
-    git push
+    git flow hotfix finish

 ## Release